Checkmarx/ast-jetbrains-plugin/README.md

 ### Setting Up

-All the procedures to set the teamcity plugin up can be found [here](https://checkmarx.atlassian.net/wiki/spaces/AST/pages/6058442786/Installing+the+CxAST+JetBrains+Plugin).
+All the procedures to set the jetbrains plugin up can be found [here](https://checkmarx.atlassian.net/wiki/spaces/AST/pages/6058442786/Installing+the+CxAST+JetBrains+Plugin).